residualimages/span_ud_nodeserver/README.md

 # Integration for SPAN Smart Panels - Polyglot v3 NodeServer for Universal Devices Controllers
 #             (c) 2023 Matt Burke
-# Copied from Example 3 Node Server (c) 2021 Robert Paauwe

 A simple node server that polls SPAN Smart Panels for circuit loads.
+It also allows for turning on / off SPAN Circuits.
+(As SPAN and their app already warn you, relying on the software level 'off' for a Circuit before working on electric circuits is not officially appropriate.)
+It may allow setting Priority on SPAN Circuits, but this is unverified.

-This node server simply updates the values at every poll() interval.
+This node server updates the values at every shortPoll() interval.

 ## Installation